Children of Incarcerated Parents Need

 Caring Volunteers To Improve Quality Of Life

 The errors that parents occasionally make all too often end up on the shoulders of their children.
 Failing to secure a well-paying job before having kids, not having a home fit to raise children in or having kids while the relationship between you and your partner is failing are just some signs of a rough road ahead.
 While the ramifications of some of those mistakes aren’t as life-altering as others, ending up behind bars is a monumental disruption that is going to require complicated logistics to work around.
-As a devout Christian, Todd Shupe has seen the effects that incarceration has on children.
-By volunteering with Grace Camp, Todd Shupe has helped children of parents who are presently behind bars by going fishing with them.
+Incarceration has a terrible effect on children.
+I like to volunteer with Grace Camp and help children of parents who are presently behind bars by going fishing with them.
 As simple a gesture as it may be, an afternoon

 fishing trip is just one example of programs and services that good Christian men and women can participate in if they’d like to help kids in need.
 In this article, we’ll explore some of the facts surrounding the children who so desperately need a compassionate figure in their lives who can also provide a sense of comfort and control.